kgryte/github-get/README.md

 #### 'end'

 A `response` instance emits an `end` event once a `request` is finished resolving all queries.
-Of interest, the emitted event includes [rate limit][github-rate-limit] information, which could be useful for throttling multiple `requests`.
+Of interest, the emitted event includes [rate limit][github-rate-limit] information, which could be useful for throttling repeated `requests`.

 ``` javascript
 function onEnd( evt ) {